Amiga Games Reviews (Index to Amiga game reviews).

 Walker Amiga 1993

-After the likes of Menace, Blood Money and Lemmings, DMA Design would develop Walker in 1993.
+After the likes of Menace, Blood Money and Lemmings, DMA Design would release Walker in 1993.
 Walker is a side-scrolling mech shooter with simple left-right keyboard-controlled movement and on-screen mouse-controlled targeting via crosshairs that can also lock-on to targets.

 As in FASA's BattleTech the Walker AG-9's cannon can overheat and its shield can be depleted.